 The UN's annual World Environment Day has been marked again in 2016 by the lead & zinc mine Gross.
 This year the mine planned a number of activities to increase awareness of the importance of...
 More details »

-Established in 2003, Mineco now employs some 2000 people in 8 European countries.
+Established in 2003, Mineco now employs some 2500 people in 8 European countries.
 Through our London, Moscow and Zug offices we procure, market and move non-ferrous & precious metals (including all of our own concentrates and metals).
-Mineco Ltd operates 3 base metal mines in South East Europe; Gross in Bosnia and Rudnik & Veliki Majdan in Serbia.
-Furthermore Mineco’s in-house Project Delivery Team are working on 3 development projects in the Region.
+Mineco Ltd operates 4 base metal mines in South East Europe; Gross in Bosnia and Rudnik, Veliki Majdan and Bosilegrad in Serbia.
+Furthermore Mineco’s in-house Project Delivery Team are working on several development projects in the Region.

-Mineco acquired, in 2011, the Fregat secondary lead smelter located near Moscow in Russia.
+In 2011 Mineco acquired the Fregat secondary lead smelter located near Moscow in Russia.